charwo/vets.gov-status/_boards/crisisline.md

   - name: Mobile availability
     layout: icon
-    icon: smartphone.svg
+    icon: phone
-    text: Veterans can now complete their application entirely from a smartphone
+    text: One click to text or call from any mobile device
 ---